AlexTISYoung/snipar/docs/tutorial.rst

 This will output estimates of direct and average parental (average of maternal and paternal) effects, along with sampling covariance matrices and standard errors.

+The script can also estimate indirect sibling effects for each SNP.
+For example, to estimate direct, sibling, and average parental effects (which could be done using parental genotypes imputed from sibling genotypes alone), use:

+``python fGWAS.py test_data/sample1.bed test_data/sample1.hdf5 test_data/h2_quad_0.8.ped test_data/h2_quad_0.8_parsum_sib --parsum --fit_sib``

 In addition to family based GWAS, SNIPar provides a script (fPGS.py) for computing polygenic scores (PGS) based on observed/imputed genotypes, and for performing family based polygenic score analyses.
 Here, we give an example of how to use this script.
 The script computes a PGS